S3 method for class 'drift_dm'

 The starting point of a diffusion model refers to the initial value taken by the evidence accumulation process at time \(t=0\).
 This is a PDF over the evidence space.

-The default function when calling drift_dm()
+The default function when calling drift_dm() will be a function

 returning a dirac delta on zero, meaning that every potential diffusion